 TGax editor: please change subclause 27.10.4.3 as follows:

-For ack-enabled multi-TID A-MPDU operation, a STA shall follow the rules in 9.7 (Aggregate MPDU (A-MPDU)), 10.13 (A-MPDU operation) except as defined below.
+For ack-enabled multi-TID A-MPDU operation, a STA shall follow the rules in 9.7 (Aggregate MPDU (A-MPDU)), 10.13 (A-MPDU operation) and that conforms to the rules below.(#12933)

-An ack-enabled multi-TID A-MPDU is an A-MPDU that contains one of the following combinations of frames:
+(#11299, 12934, 12935)An ack-enabled multi-TID A-MPDU is an A-MPDU that contains one of the following combinations of frames:

-One or more QoS Data frames with the Ack Policy field set to Implicit Block Ack Request, HTP Ack, or Block Ack belonging to one or more block ack agreements each carried in an A-MPDU subframe with the EOF field set to 0 and one Action frame carried in an A-MPDU subframe with the EOF field set to 1.
+One or more non-EOF frames that are QoS Data frames with the Ack Policy field set to Implicit Block Ack Request, HTP Ack, or Block Ack each of which belongs to a ack agreement and one EOF frame that is a Management frame except Action No Ack frame.

-One or more QoS Data frames with the Ack Policy field set to Implicit Block Ack Request, HTP Ack, or Block Ack belonging to one or more block ack agreements each carried in an A-MPDU subframe with the EOF field set to 0, and one or more QoS Data frames with the Ack Policy field set to Normal Ack or HTP Ack each with a different TID and carried in an A-MPDU subframe with the EOF field set to 1.
+One or more non-EOF frames that are QoS Data frames with the Ack Policy field set to Implicit Block Ack Request, HTP Ack, or Block Ack each of which belongs to a block ack agreement, and one or more EOF frames that are QoS Data frames with the Ack Policy field set to Normal Ack or HTP Ack each with a different TID.

-Zero or more QoS Data frames with the Ack Policy field set to Implicit Block Ack Request, HTP Ack, or Block Ack belonging to one or more block ack agreements each carried in an A-MPDU subframe with the EOF field set to 0, one or more QoS Data frames with the Ack Policy field set to Normal Ack or HTP Ack each with a different TID and carried in an A-MPDU subframe with EOF field set to 1, and one Action frame carried in an A-MPDU subframe with the EOF field set to 1.
+Zero or more non-EOF frames that are QoS Data frames with the Ack Policy field set to Implicit Block Ack Request, HTP Ack, or Block Ack each of which belongs to a block ack agreement, one or more EOF frames that are QoS Data frames with the Ack Policy field set to Normal Ack or HTP Ack each with a different TID, and one EOF frame that is a Management frame except Action No Ack frame.

-Zero or more QoS Data frames with the Ack Policy field set to Implicit Block Ack Request, HTP Ack, or Block Ack belonging to one or more block ack agreements each carried in an A-MPDU subframe with the EOF field set to 0, and two or more QoS Data frames with the Ack Policy field set to Normal Ack or HTP Ack each from different TID and carried in an A-MPDU subframe with the EOF field set to 1.
+Zero or more non-EOF frames that are QoS Data frames with the Ack Policy field set to Implicit Block Ack Request, HTP Ack, or Block Ack each of which belongs to a block ack agreement, and two or more EOF frames that are QoS Data frames with the Ack Policy field set to Normal Ack or HTP Ack each from different TID.

 NOTE—An ack-enabled multi-TID A-MPDU might include other frames, such as a Trigger frame, BlockAck frame, or QoS Null frame (see Table 9-425 (A-MPDU contents in the data enabled immediate response context)).